GeorgeSchiro/GetCert2/README.md

 -LogCertificateStatus=False

-    Set this switch True to see in detail how the GetCert2.exe apps's identifying certificate is selected.
+    Set this switch True to see in detail how the GetCert2.exe app's identifying certificate is selected.
 This may be useful to troubleshoot setup issues.

     Note: this switch is ignored when -UseStandAloneMode is True.